andrew1007/mrfa-demo/article/part2.md

 ## Introduction

 The complexity of modern frontend applications are immense.
+The way data is structured, managed, transformed, and computed will be the central point of interest.
+The better the data is designed, the simpler it is to maintain and optimize a React app.The principles of designing backend systems

 Design decisions are easier when the application is treated like a server with a thin UI layer on top of it.
 In a server, data is king and is always treated with respect.

-The way data is structured, managed, transformed, and computed will be the central point of interest.
-The better the data is designed, the simpler it is to maintain and optimize a React app.

 ## Normalized State Data

 Normalization is imperative for a maintainable SSOT (single source of truth) data model.
 Do not duplicate stored data.
 It may be helpful to think of a state tree as a server-side database.

 In the same way data (and its normalization) is respected on the backend, similar attitudes should apply to how the frontend manages data.